br3ntor/fcc-smll-url/README.md

 1. Create db table by running script hopefully
 2. Run developement with `npm start` and production with `npm run prod`

+Todo:

+- Currently trying to make the url actually as short as possbile right now
+- Take care of some cases where bad input causes a hangup where no response is sent